B2.12 Solve problems involving ratios, including percents and rates, using appropriate tools and strategies.

 Knowledge: Ratios

-Ratios are used to compare one part to a whole, two parts to each other, or two quantities to each other.
+Ratios can compare one part to another part of the same whole, or a part to the whole.
 A ratio is written symbolically with a colon.

 Example